lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Message Integrity Check (MIC).
   This field only appears in the All-1 SCHC Fragments.
-  Its size is defined by each Profile for each Rule ID.
+  Its size (called U, in bits) is defined by each Profile for each Rule ID.

   See {{IntegrityChecking}} for the MIC default size, default polynomial and details on MIC computation.